Government contractors may find themselves dealing with a unlawful termination of contract for default on a federal

 - Unusually severe weather conditions

 - Weather conditions that substantially impact site conditions

 Construction contractors have an obligation to notify the contracting officer about any delays: The contracting officer should make a determination as to whether additional time is warranted.
 Failure to consider all of the important facts could result in a wrongful termination of construction contracts.
 Courts look to the reasonableness of the CO’s decision to terminate the construction contract for default.
 Therefore, when retaining an attorney, you must provide every detail that shows why the agency termination actions were unreasonable.

 The government must justify final decision to terminate: The contracting agency must reasonably believe that there is a likelihood that you can perform the entire contract effort within the time remaining for contract performance.
 See Limitations on the Government’s Right to Terminate a Contract for Default.

-When courts decide a wrongful termination of contract for default in government construction cases it is a question of law: The facts and circumstances surrounding a termination for default appeal are critical to the court’s legal decision.
+When courts decide a wrongful termination of contract for default in government construction cases it is a question of law: The facts and circumstances surrounding a termination for cause appeal are critical to the court’s legal decision.
 Therefore, you should keep track of all communications that show you acted reasonably, and that the wrongful termination for default actually occurred through no fault of your own.

 See more information about the FAR Changes Clause in Construction Contracts

-For help with appealing a potential unlawful termination of contract for default on a government construction project, call our federal government construction contracts lawyers at 1-866-601-5518.
+For help with wrongful termination contract appeals for a potential unlawful termination of contract for default on a government construction project, call our federal government construction contracts lawyers at 1-866-601-5518.